AfroLatino/aws-bootcamp-cruddur/journal/week8.md

 The following example deletes the CloudFront distribution with the ID E1QWQFTW851VU.
 Before you can delete a distribution, you must disable it.

-You can do this through the Management Console
+You can do this through the Management Console.

 Please find the disabled distribution below: